Modular interpretation of a non-reductive Chow quotient: The CGK-to-Chow map is a regular morphism

 We focus now only on full-dimensional orbits $Gp$.
 By the K\"unneth formula, so a basis for the relevant homology group is the collection of tensor products where each $\PP^{m_i} \subseteq \PP^d$ is a linear subspace.

-\begin{proposition} The coefficient of $[\overline{Gp}]$ on the basis element $[\PP^{m_1}]\otimes\cdots\otimes[\PP^{m_n}]$ is either 0 or 1, and it is 1 if and only the following holds: for general linear subspaces $L_i \subseteq \PP^d$ of codimension $m_i$, there is a unique $g\in G$ such that $g\cdot p_i \in L_i$ for $1 \le i \le n$ \end{proposition}
+\begin{proposition} The coefficient of $[\overline{Gp}]$ on the basis element $[\PP^{m_1}]\otimes\cdots\otimes[\PP^{m_n}]$ is either 0 or 1, and it is 1 if and only the following holds: for general linear subspaces $L_i \subseteq \PP^d$ of codimension $m_i$, there is a unique $g\in G$ such that $g\cdot p_i \in L_i$ for $1 \le i \le n$. \end{proposition}

 \begin{proof} Kapranov proves the analogous result for $\PGL_{d+1}$ acting on $(\PP^d)^n$ en route to proving \cite[Proposition 2.1.7]{Kapranov-chow}.
-His argument works verbatim in our setting simply by changing all instances of $\PGL_{d+1}$ to $G$ and all instances of $(d+1)^2-1$ to $d+1$. \end{proof}
+His argument works verbatim in our setting simply by changing all instances of $\PGL_{d+1}$ to $G$ and all instances of $(d+1)^2-1$ to $d+1$.
+Here is an outline.